AdnaneKhan/session.js/README.md

 # Session.js

 Session.js is JavaScript library for programmatic usage of [Session messenger by OXEN](https://getsession.org).
 Supports server and browser environment with built-in proxy network module.
 Shipped with TypeScript definitions.
 Tested with bun:test.
 Written with blazingly fast [Bun](bun.sh), a modern runtime for JavaScript and alternative to Node.js. **This package cannot be used with Node.js, it uses a better runtime instead of it**.
 It can also be used with most bundlers that support modern syntax.
+Now with vanilla [noble](https://paulmillr.com/noble/) instead of wasm libsodium and bytebuffer!

 Session.js allows you to create:
 - Highly optimized Session bots (hundreds of bots in a single app)